huggingface/blog/leaderboard-3c3h-aragen.md

 2. **Response Generation**: We use the model to generate responses for a fixed set of human-verified questions (AraGen Benchmark).
 3. **LLM as a Judge**: A chosen LLM (see Section 2), evaluates the generated answers against pre-verified ground truth answers.
 The judge's assessment is based on the **3C3H** as guideline and returns the scores in `json` format at the end of its response after its reasoning section.
 4. **Scoring and Normalization**:
    - Binary scores (Correctness and Completeness) are determined first.
 Only correct answers are further evaluated for other dimensions.
-- Scaled scores (e.g., Helpfulness, Honesty), orginally scored within [1, 5], are normalized to a range within [0, 1].
+   - Scaled scores (e.g., Helpfulness, Honesty), originally scored within [1, 5], are normalized to a range within [0, 1].
 5. **Leaderboard Reporting**: The results are displayed across two leaderboards:
    - **3C3H Leaderboard**: Provides an overall score that evaluates all answers holistically based on the six dimensions of the **3C3H** score (**C**orrectness, **C**ompleteness, **C**onciseness, **H**elpfulness, **H**onesty, and **H**armlessness).
 It further reports the scores for each one of them.
    - **Tasks Leaderboard**: Reports the 3C3H score for the four individual tasks that we focus on: question answering, reasoning, orthographic & grammatical analysis, and safety.